felipetorresvanegas/felipetorresvanegas/README.md

 ## 💻 What You'll Find Here

-This GitHub is where I share **code, analyses, workflows, data products, figures, and research tools** supporting my work in ecology and evolution.
+This GitHub is where I share **code, analyses, workflows, data, figures, and research tools** supporting my work in ecology and evolution.

 I’m especially interested in making ecological research: